-The Board concludes that the Firm is well capitalised, as it holds significant capital resources of £60.0m (after deduction for goodwill and material holdings) as at 31 December 2017 and has sufficient liquidity.
-This figure is up from £47.9m as at the end of 2016.
-The outlook for the 2018-2021 plan suggests that the firm will maintain its strong capital position.
+The Board concludes that the Group is well capitalised, as it holds significant capital resources of £89.5m (after deduction for goodwill and material holdings) as at 31 December 2018.
+The Company's capital resources have increased by £29.5m from £60.0m at the end of 2017.
+The Company has sufficient liquidity and the outlook for the 2019-2021 plan suggests that it will maintain its strong capital position.